vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 ### Defining Models

 Models represent a schema of data that will be stored in Vuex.
-The schema often follows server's API response, but it also could be whatever you like.
+The schema often follows a servers API response, but it could also be whatever you like it to be.

 Models may have relationships with other models.
 For example, a post could *belong to* a user, or a post *has many* comments.

-We'll demonstrate what these models look like below.
+The following examples will demonstrate what these models may look like:

 ```js
 // User Model